arcanericky/zap-examples/src/customencoder/README.md

 May  2 18:54:55 INFO    This should have a syslog style timestamp
 ```

-If you noticed in the implementation that the encoder is supposed to append
+Notice in the implementation that the encoder is supposed to append
 primitives to an array like object. zap uses this array to efficiently encode
 output with minimal memory allocations.